e1quem/VolatilityAnalysis/README.md

 #### 3. [skewSmile.py](./skewSmile.py)
 The statistical distribution of log-returns already gives an approximation of the skewness of the data.
 In order to observe its distribution and its eventual smile or skew, we can plot realized volatility according to price using a simple ARCH(1) model on log returns.
 We'll use more complex models later on.
 ![Skew](assets/VolatilitySkew_log.png)
 This graph does not necessarily indicate volatility skewness, but rather a logical mechanism of log returns.
 It reveals how a 1c to 2c price change will be accounted as a larger relative price movement than a 90c to 91 price change, with a plateau from 30c to 70c.
-This mechanism can be countered by using log-odds returns (by converting price changes into relative probabilities, we smooth out extreme moves and make price changes more uniform).
+This mechanism can be countered using log-odds returns: by converting price changes into relative probabilities, we smooth out extreme moves and make price changes more uniform.
 ![Skew](assets/VolatilitySkew_logOdds.png)
 With this fix, volatility is equally as high for extremely high and low prices, with lower volatility from 10c to 70c.
 There is a positively-skewed volatility smile.